cloudflare/chanfana/README.md

 ### 1. Using Typescript types

-If you are planning on using this lib with typescript, then declaring schemas is even easier than javascript, because instead of importing the parameter types, you can just use the native typescript data types `String`, `Number`, or `Boolean`.
+If you are planning on using this lib with Typescript, then declaring schemas is even easier than with Javascript because instead of importing the parameter types, you can use the native Typescript data types `String`, `Number`, or `Boolean`.

 ```ts
 export class ToDoList extends OpenAPIRoute {